Monarchy of Belgium: Title

 In contrast to King Philippe's title of "King of the Belgians", Princess Elisabeth is called "Princess of Belgium" as the title "Prince of the Belgians" does not exist.
 She is also Duchess of Brabant, the traditional title of the heir apparent to the Belgian throne.
 This title precedes the title "Princess of Belgium".

 In the other official language of German, monarchs are usually referred to by their French names.
 The same is true for English with the exception of Leopold, where the accent is removed for the purpose of simplicity.

 Because of the First World War and the resultant strong anti-German sentiment, the family name was changed in 1920, from Saxe-Coburg-Gotha to van België, de Belgique, or von Belgien ("of Belgium"), depending upon which of the country's three official languages (Dutch, French, and German) is in use.
 It is this family name which is used on the identity cards and in all official documents by Belgium's royalty (e.g. marriage licenses).
 In addition to this change of name, the armorial bearings of Saxony were removed from the Belgian royal coat of arms (see above).
-Other Coburgers from the multi-branched Saxe-Coburg family have also changed their name, such as George V, who adopted the family name of Windsor after the British royal family’s place of residence.
+Other Coburgers from the multi-branched Saxe-Coburg family have also changed their name, such as George V, who adopted the family name of Windsor after the British royal family's place of residence.
+Only Simeon Sakskoburggotski kept his Saxony-Coburg family name, but he was ousted from the Bulgarian throne in 1946 at the age of nine.

 Nevertheless, the Royal Decree published on 19 July and signed on 12 July 2019 by King Philip, reinstated the Saxonian escutcheon in the all royal versions of the family's coat of arms.
 The reinstatement of the Saxe-Coburg-Gotha main royal arms occurred shortly after the visit of King Philip and Queen Mathilde to the ancestral Friedenstein Castle.